3 Ways to Engage Pre-K Students in Counting

 Rote counting progresses into more meaningful comprehension and expression when young children can experience enjoyable and predictable routines that promote accuracy in number sequencing and that illustrate the way that numbers build and grow.
 Incorporating counting books, counting rhymes and songs, and counting plays or “play-acting” are all great ways to provide younger students with exciting opportunities to practice counting in the PreK-K classroom.

-There are a multitude of wonderful children’s books that offer repeated counting opportunities in a context that young learners naturally gravitate toward, story-telling!
-Of course, the experience of listening to and participating in story-telling is also rich in language and vocabulary, but colorful, imaginative stories can put numbers within a visual and engaging setting that imbues them with meaning.
-The beloved Dr. Seuss classic, One Fish Two Fish and the many-versioned, delightful Over the Meadow are but two examples of story books in which counting is inherent to the action of the tale, thereby giving listeners a reason to follow closely along and see the connection between the spoken numbers depicted in magical illustrations and in a plot, both of which bring significance to the numbers.
+There are a multitude of wonderful children’s books that offer repeated counting opportunities in a context that young learners naturally gravitate toward–storytelling.
+The beloved Dr. Seuss classic, One Fish Two Fish and the many-versioned, delightful Over the Meadow are two examples of stories in which counting is inherent to the action of the tale, thereby giving listeners a reason to follow closely along and see the connection between the spoken numbers depicted in magical illustrations and in a plot, both of which bring significance to the numbers.
 Students at this young age are hard at work developing the ability to recognize the similarities and differences between objects, which in turn leads not only to counting, but to seeing patterns, such as repeating, growing, and shrinking patterns.
 The ability to then start making generalizations and predictions about numbers is seen when, for example, during recitation a story, students demonstrate that they can fill in the number words before the teacher reads them aloud.

 Allowing students to create counting books of their own, perhaps incorporating a common theme for the entire class, will enhance this learning and creativity, while emphasizing numerals within a “real” context for children who are just beginning to count.